-harassment means unwelcome conduct, whether intended or not, in relation to a person in circumstances in which a reasonable person, having regard to all the circumstances, would have anticipated that the other person would be offended, humiliated or intimidated but does not include excluded conduct.3 individual pastoral ministry means pastoral ministry carried out one-to-one.
+harassment means unwelcome conduct, whether intended or not, in relation to another person where the person feels with good reason in all the circumstances offended, belittled or threatened.
+Such behaviour may consist of a single incident or several incidents over a period of time.

+individual pastoral ministry means pastoral ministry carried out one-to-one.
 It includes spiritual direction, or pastoral counselling arising out of bereavement, divorce or other life crises.